polca/premise/docs/extract.rst

 .. note::

-    Because of a lack of more diverse inventories, wind power is only represented with relatively small installation (< 1MW, 1-3 MW and >3 MW), in respect to today's standard.
+    Because of a lack of more diverse inventories, wind power is only represented with relatively small installations (< 1MW, 1-3 MW and >3 MW), in respect to today's standard.
 This can lead to overestimate the associated environmental burden.